 After a project or program of study has been agreed upon by the faculty member and the student or student group and after being approved in KSCM by the department chair, the program dean, as well as the Vice Chancellor for Academic Affairs, an independent study course is set up: SUBJECT 299 (e.g. HWST 299) for individual study and SUBJECT 199 (e.g. REL 199) for group study.
-To register for the class, the student must take a printed copy of the approved independent study course proposal to the Kekaulike Center for Admissions,

-Records, Graduation and Financial Aid in the 'Ilima Building, Room 102.
+To register for the class, the student must take a printed copy of the approved independent study course proposal to the Kekaulike Center for Admissions, Records, Graduation and Financial Aid in the 'Ilima Building, Room 102.
 Registration may take place at the student's assigned registration time or during the late registration/change of registration period.
 If the student registers for independent study as part of their initial registration during either the early or regular registration periods then they will not be charged an additional fee.
-The student will be charged an add/drop fee to add an independent study class during the late registration period.
-If the student does initial registration during the late registration period they will be charged a late registration fee.
+The student will be charged an add/drop fee to add an independent study class during the late registration fee.